Storyboarding Tips for Your Short Films

 The storyboarding phase not only helps you find your voice and direction for the story but also offers you the best time to consider making new changes.
 Remember, you are free to kill off characters you considered vital to the storyline, or give less important characters more prominence.
 Only when you feel satisfied with the final storyboard, you should get ready for production.

 Find Motivation for Your Cuts

 Any seasoned filmmaker will tell you that editing becomes an easier task when one scene leads to another, and the cuts between different scenes have a natural flow to them.
 A storyboard is the perfect place to find motivation for your cuts, and can be anything from character movements, heads turning, visual and audio cues, etc.

 Various camera shots such as panning, tilting, long shots, close-ups, etc. can be easily depicted on a storyboard without making them too confusing.
 A panning shot can be easily storyboarded by placing frames from the camera pan start point to the end point, and then depicting the camera movement with the help of arrows.
 This will not only keep your storyboard clean but will easily communicate your requirements with the camera crew.

 Consider it as a rule of thumb, that all storyboards are incomplete without the following -

 - Set Locations and Time of shoot (if your shot requires a particular time of day)

 Forgetting even one aspect of the storyboard can make all your hard work go to waste.
 So scrutinize your storyboard for errors and omissions, and when you feel you have perfected your storyboard techniques, proceed to the Production phase.

-With over 10 years of experience in working with major Hollywood studios, as well as partnering with some of the top advertisement firms in the world, our film services are ideal if you are looking for detailed storyboards or animatics at cost-effective rates.
+Hope these storyboarding tips were helpful.
+With over 20 years of experience in working with major Hollywood studios, as well as partnering with some of the top advertisement firms in the world, our movie storyboarding services are ideal if you are looking for detailed storyboards or animatics at cost-effective rates.